javif89/javif89/README.md

 I'm Javier.
 Love walruses, code, and music production.

 Coding since 2014

 Professionally since 2018

 Recently decided to get more involved in the open source community.
 Started daily driving linux and got inspired by the philosophy of free and open source.

+**Ignore the pinned repos**: I haven't made anything public in years so it's not a good representation of me 😃

 ### Quick tech overview